 Frustration-free fermionic Hamiltonians have been studied in Ref.\ \cite{Katsura_etal} for the purposes of identifying phases with MZMs.
 In their work, they begin with a physical fermion Hamiltonian with the appropriate symmetries then demand that it be unfrustrated.
 They indeed find interacting Hamiltonians in topological phases supporting MZMs.
-Our work complements these results by approaching the task from a more abstract setting which allows a complete systematic deduction of all FF Hamiltonians with the aforementioned symmetries, and we can conclusively say there are no additional FF phases for MZMs.
-A central ingredient in our work is Ref.\ \cite{Bravyi_Gosset} which fully characterises the ground space and spectral properties of all 1D FF spin Hamiltonians with nearest-neighbour (two-spin) interactions.
+Our work complements these results by approaching the task from a more abstract setting which allows a complete systematic deduction of all FF Hamiltonians, and we can conclusively say there are no additional FF phases for MZMs.
+A central ingredient in our work is Ref.\ \cite{Bravyi_Gosset} which fully characterises the ground space and spectral properties of all 1D FF spin Hamiltonians with two-body and nearest-neighbour interactions.
+We apply a Jordan-Wigner transformation to map the spin Hamiltonians to fermionic ones.
+The Jordan-Wigner transformation has proven to be a very useful tool for analyzing fermionic systems, especially those in one spatial dimension, and the connection between spin and fermion pictures in the Kitaev chain has been thoroughly explored and extended to parafermions, the higher-dimensional analogues of MZMs, in Ref.~\cite{Fendley}.
 By virtue of the Jordan-Wigner transformation, the spectral and frustration free properties carry over to the fermion picture, however, as the transformation is non-local, we are not guaranteed a local fermionic Hamiltonian.
-Nevertheless, a Hamiltonian for Majoranas must preserve fermionic parity, and imposing this symmetry results in local fermionic Hamiltonians.
+Nevertheless, a Hamiltonian for Majoranas must preserve fermionic parity (fermion number modulo 2), and imposing this symmetry results in local fermionic Hamiltonians.
 In this way we obtain a complete characterisation of all gapped FF fermionic Hamiltonians.
 From this, we may then identify the topologically-ordered systems.